Community Health Statistics Unit

 The North Coastal Region consists of six cities, including Carlsbad, Del Mar, Encinitas, Oceanside, Solana Beach and Vista.
 Over a dozen more communities stretch geographically from Del Mar in the south to the Orange County border in the north and east, to include Vista and Rancho Santa Fe.
 The US Marine Corps' largest installation, Camp Pendleton, is also located in the North Coastal Region.

-To view demographic and health information for North Coastal Region, select one of the data products below:
+To view demographic and health information for North Coastal Region, click "expand all" below and select one of the data products:

 HHSA North Coastal